Visual Transformers with Primal Object Queries for Multi-Label Image Classification: Conclusions

 \section{Conclusions}

-We introduced the \emph{primal object queries} that differ from the standard object queries in the way that they are used.
-We achieved significantly better results and a large speed-up of training convergence for both MS-COCO and NUS-WIDE datasets.
+We introduced the \emph{primal object queries} that achieved significantly better results and a large speed-up of training convergence for both MS-COCO and NUS-WIDE datasets.
 Our model is unique in that it achieves to learn long-term dependencies, adapts and integrates the mixup technique for multi-label classification successfully, and obtains state-of-the-art results for multi-label classification on the MS-COCO and NUS-WIDE datasets by a large margin.

-\minisection{Acknowledgements.} This work was supported by the Spanish project TIN2016-79717-R, the Industrial Doctorate Grant 2016 DI 039 of the Ministry of Economy and Knowledge of the Generalitat de Catalunya, and also its CERCA Program.
+\minisection{Acknowledgements:} We acknowledge the Spanish projects PID2019-104174GB-I00 and the Industrial Doctorate Grant 2016 DI 039 of the Ministry of Economy and Knowledge of the Generalitat de Catalunya, and its CERCA Program.